Technology Development at REAR Lab

 Erythema and Bruise Detector

 This Point of Care technology is being designed for people who require non-contact and simple assessment of bruises, erythema and Stage I pressure ulcers.
-The many potential users include nurses, podiatrists, prothetists, social workers home health professionals, physicians and therapists.
+The many potential users include nurses, podiatrists, prosthetists, social workers home health professionals, physicians and therapists.
 This device has potential application in the fields of forensics, abuse, geriatrics, nursing, and pressure ulcer prevention.
-See the fact sheet for the Erythema and Bruise Detector here

 Offset-Pivot Wheelchair

-The overall purpose of this project was to design manual wheelchair technology that can meetthe unique needs of aging users across the continuum of residential environments whileaddressing the needs of family caregivers and facility staff.
+The overall purpose of this project was to design manual wheelchair technology that can meet the unique needs of aging users across the continuum of residential environments while addressing the needs of family caregivers and facility staff.

-See the fact sheet for the Offset- Pivot Wheelchair here
+See the fact sheet for the Offset- Pivot Wheelchair here.

 Tissue Interrogation Device

 Many medical conditions impact the mechanical properties of tissue.
 Measuring and monitoring tissue properties can be both challenging and difficult, especially within different care environments.
 A method for directly measuring tissue stiffness and viscosity would advance clinical diagnosis and tracking of pathological conditions.
 Some devices exist which estimate tissue stiffness or Young’s modulus, but these methods result in qualitative descriptions of these properties, and can be cumbersome and difficult to use.
 As a result, they have not gained wide clinical acceptance.
-This device is patented by Stephen Sprigle
+This device is patented by Stephen Sprigle.

-See the fact sheet for the Tissue Interrogation Device here
+See the fact sheet for the Tissue Interrogation Device here.

-Wheelchair In-seat Activity Tracker (WiSAT)
+Wheelchair In-Seat Activity Tracker (WiSAT)

 This device targets the prevention of pressure ulcers (PrUs) by informing wheelchair users about their weight-shifting activity as a means to promote healthy behaviors and prevent pressure ulcers.
 WiSAT will have impact on wheelchair users, their clinicians, and researchers.
 Such a product can empower wheelchair users with knowledge about their behaviors associated with PrU prevention.
 The WiSAT’s impact will extend beyond wheelchair users by also meeting the needs of clinicians and researchers by allowing real-world data to be collected easily and quickly.
 During rehabilitation interventions, clinicians educate persons SCI about PrU prevention.
 One aspect of this education is the training of a pressure-relief regimen that seeks to regularly shift weight off the load-bearing tissues of the buttocks.
+This device is patented by Sharon Sonenblum.

 Wound Measurement Device

 The Wound Measurement Device (WMD) is a low-cost and high-precision wound measurement device that offers an option to current low- and high-tech devices.
 A prototyping platform based upon a commercial cell phone, AT&T Tilt PDA, has been clinically tested.
-This device is now marketed and commercially available as WoundZoom
+This device is now marketed and commercially available as WoundZoom.

-See the fact sheet for the wound measurement device here
+See the fact sheet for the wound measurement device here.